arthurgdn/miniscraper/README.md

 })();
 ```

 Versions 0.2.1 and above support for now the experimental version of a Google Search scraper.
-Use the `crawlGoogle` function from the `crawlers` package to get the top search results links from a specific search term.
+Use the `crawlGoogle` function from the `crawlers` package to get the top search results from a specific search term.
 Here is an example :

 ```js
 import { crawlers } from "miniscraper";